What is alpha thalassemia?

 Medicines to reduce extra iron from your body (called iron chelation therapy) Not using certain oxidant medicines in hemoglobin H disease

 Living with alpha thalassemia

 People with alpha thalassemia may have no symptoms.
 Or they may have many symptoms.
 If you don’t have symptoms, you may still want to see a specialist.
-He or she can you understand the risks of passing the disease to your children.
+They can help you understand the risks of passing the disease to your children.

 If you have symptoms, work with your healthcare provider.
-He or she can help you find best treatment to reduce anemia symptoms.
+They can help you find the best treatment to reduce anemia symptoms.